tiyi1/FakeNewsPrediction/README.md

 ### Dataset

 The dataset used in this project is a collection of news articles with their labels (fake or real).
-The dataset is stored in the train.csv file, which contains the following columns:
+The dataset is stored in the **'train.csv'** file, which contains the following columns:

 - id: Unique identifier for the article
 - title: Title of the article